SacRT Celebrates 50 Years

 Train Schedule

-SacRT will operate the 50 Year Anniversary train on certain lines to help community members locate the train and get on board.
-The 50 Year Anniversary train will operate on the Blue Line on Mondays, Tuesdays and Wednesdays and on the Gold Line on Thursday, Friday and Saturdays.
+SacRT operates the 50 Year Anniversary train on certain lines to help community members locate the train and get on board.
+The 50 Year Anniversary train operates on the Blue Line on Mondays, Tuesdays and Wednesdays and on the Gold Line on Thursday, Friday and Saturdays.
 See the schedule for each line below.
+A special thank you to Siemens for sponsoring our train wrap.

 Blue Line – Mondays, Tuesdays and Wednesdays